Mobility assessments for Cumbria residents

-The scheme will see professionals take full assessments of such residents’ homes and advise on whether the installation of home stair lifts or walk in showers would help prevent potential accidents and falls.
+The scheme will see professionals take full assessments of such residents’ homes and advise on whether the installation of home stair lifts or walk in baths and showers would help prevent potential accidents and falls.
 Six Home Accident Reduction technicians, as well as other Cumbria Fire and Rescue Service staff - including firefighters - are being trained to deliver such information and advice that could potentially save lives or at least serious injury.

 Chief fire officer Ian Cartwright said of the assessments that, “statistics show elderly and disabled people, especially those who live alone, are more at risk of fire and household accidents, so the launch of this new HART service is a real landmark moment for Cumbria Fire and Rescue Service”.